flossverse/rustyGlyphs/README.md

 Data Encoding and Decoding: The decode_glyphstone method is implemented, but a corresponding encode_glyphstone function might be useful for constructing Glyphstone data from structured data.
 Testing: Implement comprehensive unit tests to ensure the correctness of the core Glyphs logic.

+The create_taproot_address function is still using the leaf node approach for Nostr integration.
+If you want to switch to the simpler prefix and checksum swapping approach, you'll need to modify this function.

+The nip19 function for Nostr key encoding is not explicitly implemented in the GlyphProtocol struct.
+You might want to add this if you're planning to use Nostr functionality.

+There's no explicit function for generating or managing Nostr keys separately from Bitcoin keys.
+If this is a desired feature, you might want to add it.

+The error handling for Bech32 operations is not explicitly included in the GlyphError enum.
+You might want to add a variant for Bech32 errors if you're planning to use extensive Bech32 operations.

+The get_all_keys function that was present in the simpler approach is not included here.
+If you want to generate multiple key formats at once, you might want to add this function.

 ```mermaid
 sequenceDiagram
     participant User